joannaksk/TEATCPS/README.md

 The scalar values we obtained were then passed into 2 independent functions that helped track the position of the model robot within the model track.
 <figure>
 <p align="center"><img src="Sensor Subsystem.png" width="600"/></p>
-<figcaption align="center">Figure 6: The figures shows a close up of the sensor subsystem that models the sensors of the physical robot.</figcaption>
+<p align="center"><figcaption align="center">Figure 6: The figures shows a close up of the sensor subsystem that models the sensors of the physical robot.</figcaption></p>
 </figure>

 ### 1.2.3.
 Controller Implementation